 Hi guys!
 I hope you are ready to crochet something special for the new arrivals in your life.
 It’s been a while since I’ve made a baby blanket, and I am so excited to share the Blossoms Bloom pattern with you.
 Please be aware that crocheting this blanket could result in having, “I want a baby,” feelings (haha).
 While this crochet flower baby blanket looks complex, it is a lot easier than you think.
 Most of the blanket is done in half double crochet stitches, while the flowers are made with bobble and puff stitches.
 To complete the project, a simple moss stitch border is worked around the blanket.
-I wanted to make this pattern as easy to follow as possible, so there are pictures (and video tutorials in the Printable PDF) included below.
-Let’s get started!
+I wanted to make this pattern as easy to follow as possible, so there are pictures (and video tutorials in the Ad-free Printable PDF) included below.
+You can find the free pattern below; continue scrolling down (it’s a long post).

 Inspiration for this Crochet Flower Baby Blanket